ggstuart/web-application-development/content/getting-started/chrome/index.md

 ---
-title: The chrome developer tools
+title: Google Chrome
 type: exercise
+weight: 10
 ---

 In this exercise, we will look at the developer tools in chrome which we will make use of extensively in this module.